The National Museum of the U.S. Navy is commited to accessiblity for all visitors to understand the history of the United States Navy.

 Inside the Museum

 We are fully accessible by wheelchair.
-Wheelchairs are available free of charge on a first-come, first-served basis from the Front Information Desks in both museums.
+Wheelchairs are available free of charge on a first-come, first-served basis from the Front Information Desk.

 We invite those who have personal walkers, wheelchairs, and scooters.

-Service dogs specifically trained to assist a person with a disability are welcome at both locations.
+Service dogs specifically trained to assist a person with a disability are welcome.

 Watch Your Step